 - Vermont ARPA April 30, 2022 Reporting Data - View the actual data that was entered for Project & Expenditure Reports during the April 30, 2022 reporting to the U.S. Department of the Treasury.
 It includes Vermont's NEUs (non-entitlement units of government), metropolitan areas (Burlington and South Burlington), as well as the State of Vermont.

 Local Fiscal Recovery Payments.
 The State of Vermont will distribute ARPA Coronavirus Local Fiscal Recovery Funding (local and county dollars) using these allocations.

 Certification Dashboard - Local Fiscal Recovery Fund Allocations - Find your NEU RECIPIENT NUMBER (shown as "Town ID") here!

-State of Vermont Recovery Plan, State and Local Fiscal Recovery Funds 2021 Report, as required by and submitted to U.S. Treasury.
+State of Vermont Recovery Plan, State and Local Fiscal Recovery Funds Reports, as required by and submitted to U.S. Treasury.

 ARPA Across the Country

 - ICMA ARPA Local Fiscal Recovery Fund Spending Priorities Survey ICMA surveyed local government chief administrative officers (CAOs) in September 2021 about their priorities for utilizing the American Rescue Plan Act (ARPA)’s Local Fiscal Recovery Funds (FRF).
 Nearly 600 town, city, and county managers responded.
 Responses include local governments with populations ranging from less than 2,500 to over one million; two thirds came from communities of 25,000 or fewer residents, which fall under the U.S. Treasury definition of “Non-entitlement Units” (NEUs, i.e., local governments typically serving a population of under 50,000).
 Direct FRF recipients include counties and metropolitan citie